 Android N update schedule: what it tells us about the Android 7.0 update

 Original post, March 11: When Google dropped the Android N developer preview on March 9 it was also pretty open about its update timeline.
-Google clearly identified five monthly developer previews in advance of the final release of Android 7.0 by the end of September 2016.
-So what does this public timeline mean for Android N updates and when you can expect to see Android 7.0 on your device?
+Google identified five monthly developer previews in advance of the final release of Android 7.0 by the end of September 2016.
+With the final dev preview now in hand, Google has hit every one of those monthly updates.
+But what does this public timeline mean for Android N updates and when you can expect to see Android 7.0 on your device?

 Latest Android 7.0 news